Why Do We Need Accelerometers?

 For some applications, for example in machine monitoring,

-an analog circuit or a software routine.
+implemented by an analog circuit or a software routine.

 While we have an idea of the order of magnitudes of